NeVeX/interview-playground/phone-number-to-word-converter/Readme.md

 ### Application assumptions and limitations

 - Phone numbers (when converted to Long) will fit within it's range.
-Using (http://stackoverflow.com/questions/3350500/international-phone-number-max-and-min) phone numbers should not exceed 16 digits, hence the Long data type can hold such numbers -- As such very large numbers are not supported by this application (but can be supported in a later release)
+Phone numbers should not generally exceed 16 digits (http://stackoverflow.com/questions/3350500/international-phone-number-max-and-min), hence the Long data type can hold such numbers.
+As such, very large numbers are not supported by this application, but can be supported in a later release.
 - The encoding of the file is not known ahead of time - the encoding use is the default of the JVM